Supporting children and young people with autism spectrum disorder (ASD)

 Courses by Autism New Zealand

-Autism New Zealand is the supplier of the Ministry-funded programme to provide professional learning for people supporting students (tamariki) with autism.
+Autism New Zealand is the supplier of the Ministry-funded programme to provide professional learning for people supporting autistic students.

 Tilting the Seesaw for Teams is a free two-day course.
 Contact Autism New Zealand for information about the course, and the course schedule.